pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

 So you write the name, then `=` and after that the expression whose value will be *assigned* to that variable.
-When you will write the name of the variable
+When ever you write the name of the variable,
 Python will use just its value.

 > [style-note]
-> The convention here is to put a space before and after the equal.
+> The convention here is to put a space before and after the equals sign.

-Which leads us to one of the core programmer's
+Which leads us to one of the core principles of programming:
-principle: *Don't repeat yourself*, <abbr class="initialism">DRY</abbr>.
+*Don't repeat yourself*, <abbr class="initialism">DRY</abbr>.
-When there is some value, some expression or the same piece of code repeatedly, a good programmer will name that part and then they will only use the name several times.
+When there is a value, an expression or the same piece of code repeatedly, a good programmer will name that part, and then they use the name several times.
 It often happens that the program needs to be changed - either there is a mistake or the task has changed.
-And then, it is easier to make that change only on one place.
+And then, it is easier to make that change only in one place.

-On top of that, clear names makes reading the program much easier: `4 * side` (maybe `squareSide` would be clearer) doesn't need any comment, but `4 * 183` is not clear what the numbers mean.
+On top of that, clear names makes reading the program much easier: `4 * side` (maybe `squareSide` would be clearer) doesn't need any comment, but with `4 * 183`, it's not clear what the numbers mean.